ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 This document defines a YANG module for common Layer 0 types, ietf-layer0-types.
 This module is used for WSON and flexi-grid DWDM networks.

+## Identities

-The "ietf-layer0-types" module contains the following YANG reusable YANG data types, identities and groupings:
+The "ietf-layer0-types" module contains the following YANG reusable YANG identities:

 l0-grid-type:
 : A base YANG identity for the grid type as defined in {{!RFC6205}} and {{!RFC7699}}.